-We receive an £8000 lump sum, plus £5 per pupil per academic year (a total of £9775 per year).
+- We receive an £16,000 lump sum, plus £10 per pupil per academic year.
 The planned use of the PE and sport funding at Chesterton will be effective in improving and sustaining high quality PE and sports provision.
 Please see our report here which explains how we spent the funding in the last academic year and the impact it has had.

-How we plan to spend the funding in the academic year 2017/18
+You can see how we plan to spend the funding in the academic year 2018/19 at this link.

 We are continuing to develop the PE provision by using the Sport Premium funding to: